F0lak/dm_open_ref/ref/skin/is-password.md

 Hide text with asterisks.
-Copy to clipboard is not available in this mode, but the [text](/ref/%7Bskin%7D/param/text.md) .code} parameter can still read the control\'s contents.
+Copy to clipboard is not available in this mode, but the [text](/ref/%7Bskin%7D/param/text.md) parameter can still read the control\'s contents.
-Note+ For obvious reasons, you should never use the same password in a game that you would use anywhere else.
+Note: For obvious reasons, you should never use the same password in a game that you would use anywhere else.